 Collaboration Income.
-As a result of the Janssen Agreement, collaboration income for the three months ended September 30, 2016 and 2015 was approximately \$0.7 million and \$0.9 million, respectively.
-A ratable portion of the payment to Capricor was recognized in both the three months ended September 30, 2016 and September 30, 2015 under the terms of the Janssen Agreement.
+As a result of the Janssen Agreement, collaboration income for the three months ended March 31, 2017 and 2016 was approximately \$0.7 million and \$0.9 million, respectively.
+A ratable portion of the payment to Capricor under the Janssen Agreement was recognized in both the three months ended March 31, 2017 and March 31, 2016.
+The Company periodically reviews the estimated performance period of the Janssen Agreement based on the estimated progress of its project with